Ivelina0/Ivelina0.github.io/_pages/about.md

 ---

 #### Books, learning, and hobbies.
 Beyond the realm of Mathematics textbooks, I like to read non-fiction, econ, politics and behavioural science books.
-I also love philosophy, sci-fi and classic novels but time seems to be such a scarce resource these days...

 **My current top 5 favourites:**
 - [**Against the Gods**](https://www.goodreads.com/book/show/128429.Against_the_Gods): The Remarkable Story of Risk by Peter L. Bernstein